DoHerasYang/CessTop/README.md

-#  CessTop ---- A Smart Tool written in Python to Parse the Cisco Config File and TopSec Config File
+#  CessTop ---- A Smart Tool written in Python to Parse and Compare the Cisco Firewall Config File with TopSec Firewall Config File

 ---